Have your say on the next 10 years of the PMP for AFB elimination

 We’re conducting three rounds of consultation with beekeepers.

-Beekeepers are invited to share their ideas on the AFB PMP via an online survey.
-Check your email inbox or click the ‘Complete the Survey’ button at the top of this page.
+– Beekeepers were invited to share their ideas on the AFB PMP via an online survey.

-We will use your input from Round 1 to propose major changes to the AFB PMP.
+– We used your input from Round 1 to help to propose major changes to the AFB PMP.
 We sought your feedback through a series of webinars and interactive roadshows.

-Your Round 2 feedback will enable us to propose detailed changes to the AFB PMP.
-We will then seek your feedback prior to the submission of the proposal.
+– Your Round 2 feedback has enabled us to propose detailed changes to the AFB PMP.
+We are seeking your feedback via submissions.
+Submissions close 23 September 2022.

 Consultation timeframes are indicative only.

 Round 2 roadshows and webinars on the AFB PMP review took place during November – December 2021